rladiescolombo/rladies_colombo_blog/content/project/JOIN-US/index.md

 - Write a blog post
 - Live tweet at our Meetups and events
 - Contribute to solve issues on our GitHub page

+Check out our upcoming events on our [meetup](https://www.meetup.com/rladies-colombo/) page.